Synergies between Disentanglement and Sparsity: Generalization and Identifiability in Multi-Task Learning: Sparse Multi-Task Learning for Disentanglement

+The proposed approach to jointly estimate the representation and the task-specific predictors relies on a bilevel optimization problem (\cref{pb:OG_problem_inner}) that is intractable because of the non-convex constraints.
+To obtain a tractable bi-level optimization problem, the $L_{2,0}$ constraints are replaced by their convex relaxations in the penalized form, which are also known to promote group sparsity~\citep{Argyriou2008}:

+where the constraint holds for all $t \in [T]$.
 Following \citet{bengio2000,Pedregosa2016}, one can compute the (hyper)gradient of the outer function using implicit differentiation, even if the inner optimization problem is non-smooth \citep{Bertrand2020,Bolte2021,Malezieux2022,Bolte2022}.
-Once the hypergradient is computed, one can optimize~\Cref{pb:OG_problem_inner_relax} using usual first-order methods \citep{Wright_Nocedal1999}.
+Once the hypergradient is computed, one can optimize~\Cref{pb:OG_problem_inner_relax} with usual first-order methods \citep{Wright_Nocedal1999}.

 Note that the quantity $\hat\mW^{(t)} \vf_{\hat\vtheta}(\vx)$ is invariant to simultaneous rescaling of $\hat\mW^{(t)}$ by a scalar and of $\vf_{\hat\vtheta}(\vx)$ by its inverse.
 Thus, without constraints on $\vf_{\hat\vtheta}(\vx)$, $\normin{\hat\mW^{(t)}}_{2,1}$ can be made arbitrarily small.
-This is a usual problem in sparse dictionary learning \citep{kreutz2003dictionary,Mairal_Ponce_Sapiro_Zisserman_Bach2008,Mairal_Bach_Ponce2009,Mairal2011}, where unit-norm constraints are usually imposed on the column of the dictionary.
-Here, since $\vf_{\hat\vtheta}$ is parametrized by a neural network, we suggest to apply batch or layer normalization~\citep{batchnorm2015,layernorm} to control its norm.
+This issue is similar to the one faced in sparse dictionary learning \citep{kreutz2003dictionary,Mairal_Ponce_Sapiro_Zisserman_Bach2008,Mairal_Bach_Ponce2009,Mairal2011}, where unit-norm constraints are usually imposed on dictionary columns.
+In our case, since $\vf_{\hat\vtheta}$ is parametrized by a neural network, we suggest applying batch or layer normalization~\citep{batchnorm2015,layernorm} to control the norm of $\vf_{\hat\vtheta}(\vx)$.
 Since the number of relevant features might be task-dependent, ~\Cref{pb:OG_problem_inner_relax} has one regularization hyperparameter $\lambda_t$ per task.
-To limit the number of hyperparameters in practice, we select $\lambda_{t} := \lambda$ for all $t \in [T]$.
+However, in practice, we select $\lambda_{t} := \lambda$ for all $t \in [T]$ to limit the number of hyperparameters.
+We also use an adaptive scheme to have $\lambda$ in a reasonable range throughout training, which we explain in \Cref{app:arch_solver_hyperparams}.